-Volunteer with ADAPT—Advance Directives and Property Transfers for seniors.
-Pro bono attorneys help seniors prepare for the future by assisting with Advance Directives-- Powers of Attorney for Health Care and Property and Living Wills.
-Volunteers meet with clients, gather information, and prepare paperwork to complete the advance directive or property transfer documents.
+Help seniors prepare for the future by assisting with advance directives: powers of attorney for health care and property and living wills.
+Conduct telephone interviews with clients, then meet with them at LAF and prepare paperwork to complete the advance directive or property transfer documents.

 Education Law Pro Bono Project

-The Education Law Pro Bono Project is a clinic that mobilizes volunteer attorneys to interview and advise parents and students with special education and school discipline needs.
-Volunteers then draft and review documents, addressing any immediate needs.
-There is an opportunity to provide extended representation when cases require it, and if the volunteer is able and available.
+Interview and advise parents and students with special education and school discipline needs.
+Draft and review documents.
+Provide extended representation when cases require it, if able and available.

-•Training & Benefits: 3 hour Intro to Education Law training.
+•Training & Benefits: 3-hour one-time Intro to Education Law training.
 Manuals, online resources, and other materials provided along with support from LAF attorneys.

 Orders of Protection Litigation Project

 Provide direct representation to victims of domestic violence who are seeking to obtain an Order of Protection at the west suburban Maybrook Courthouse.

 •Time Commitment: 3-9 weeks with 1-2 court appearances